 We're demanding stronger legal protections for temp agency workers and a criminal investigation into Fiera Foods.
 The Ford Government must take immediate action to prevent employers from treating workers’ lives as disposable.
 Send a message to the Premier right now by signing this petition.

-Unknowns of Sidewalk Labs Waterfront Redevelopment
+Sidewalk Labs Waterfront Redevelopment

 UBER Drivers United – United Food and Commercial Workers